Clinical Site Monitoring for Research in Africa

 Who Conducts Monitoring in Clinical Trials?

 Either the sponsor or a sponsor-appointed contract research organization (CRO) is responsible for conducting clinical site monitoring.
-Infiuss Health is a CRO with highly-qualified staff with many years of experience in data and safety monitoring.
+Infiuss Health is an African CRO with highly-qualified staff with many years of experience in data and safety monitoring.
 We liaise with a large network of research sites with expert personnel and knowledge of ICH GCP guidelines all across Africa.

 What Does a Trial Monitor Do?